A Haskeller in Pythonland

 Here are the Good and the Bad (I can do the Ugly myself...).

 Getting set up with Python is easy!
-Perhaps it was because I almost exclusively used features from the core Python library so I didn’t need to install extra packages, but the contrast between getting started with Python (on Linux, just start writing code!) and Haskell (install GHC and associated tools, work out what’s the latest recipe for avoiding Cabal hell, etc.1) was striking.
+Perhaps it was because I almost exclusively used features from the core Python library so I didn’t need to install extra packages, but the contrast between getting started with Python (on Linux, just start writing code!) and Haskell (install GHC and associated tools, work out what’s the latest recipe for avoiding Cabal hell, etc.This is getting a lot better with some of the new tools that are being developed, but it’s still much more intimidating to start out with than Python.) was striking.
 I did end up using the Anaconda Python distribution, to be able to use

 matplotlibwithout making users manage Python packages themselves, but that’s trivial to install.